You know that feeling when you’re nodding, smiling, saying “I’m fine” for the hundredth time, while something inside whispers, “This isn’t really me.”

 “When I started working with Andrea, I had lost my confidence, my sense of purpose and felt disillusioned with my role.
 Now I’m mostly back to full strength, happier and more fulfilled.
 I really don’t think I would still be doing the job if she hadn’t come along when she did.”
 Headteacher, UK

-Or maybe there wasn’t one big moment.
+Sometimes it’s obvious.
+A breakup, a redundancy, a health scare, burnout, the loss of someone close.
+Sometimes nothing dramatic at all.
 Just something building quietly.
 A sense that you’ve outgrown the roles, the expectations, and the version of yourself you’ve been performing.

 You’re following the script.
 Graduate.
 Get a job.
 Get married.
 Buy a house.
 Have kids.
 Keep up.
 Keep smiling.
 Post the highlight reel.
 Because God forbid anyone finds out.